aurorasmiles/WorldGuardDocs/source/developer/regions/spatial-queries.rst

 Through the Query Cache
 ~~~~~~~~~~~~~~~~~~~~~~~

 The query cache stores the last query result for at most one or two seconds, which speeds up repeated lookups for the same a block, a common scenario during event handling.
 However, the query cache only supports the first type of query, point location.
-To utilize the cache, a new ``RegionQuery`` instance can be obtained from a ``RegionContainer``:
+To utilize the cache, a new ``RegionQuery`` instance can be obtained from a ``RegionContainer`` (see :doc:`../native-objects` for converting from Bukkit locations):

 .. code-block:: java